JohanGabrielson/bitbucket-test/README.md

 # Docker container to investigate CVE-2022-36804
-recreating remote code execution vulnerability where Bitbucket fails to sanitize user input, which allows attackers to inject Git flags and execute code remotely.
+*Recreating remote code execution vulnerability where Bitbucket fails to sanitize user input, which allows attackers to inject Git flags and execute code remotely.*

 This repository documents how I reproduced the vulnerability CVE-2022-36804, an issue with pre-authentication argument injection in Bitbucket Server and Data Center.
 The goal of this lab was to demonstrate the underlying security issue as described in public research (Assetnote's write-up).
 All testing was performed in an isolated environment.